pythonindia/inpycon-blog/README.md

 The contents should be visible at [http://localhost:8000/blog/](http://localhost:8000/blog/)

-## Contributing to the Website
+## Contributing to the Blog site

-Please read our [Contribution Guidelines](CONTRIBUTING.md) to Contribute to the Website
+Please read our [Contribution Guidelines](CONTRIBUTING.md) to Contribute to the Blog site

 ## New Blog